Frequently Asked Questions (FAQ)

 It’s going to be a maintenance nightmare!

 The shared engine features and behaviors have settled.
-They are so fundamental to every project that they resist change.
+They are so fundamental to every project that engines resist changing them.

 LunyScript will not chase fancy features.
 Anyone can add whatever they want however.

 The engine adapters and observers are in separate, engine-specific repositories.
-I needn’t manage and maintain every engine integration myself.
+I needn’t manage and maintain every engine integration myself for all eternity.

 Results won’t replicate precisely!